 - KidSMART helps young people to learn about internet safety.

 - Please watch the video below.

 As part of the Nansen community, we encourage you to discuss any issues with us, however small.
-If you still feel unsure about the risks and what to do, please contact Mr Beech at the school to arrange to attend one of our e-safety sessions for parents and students.
+If you still feel unsure about the risks and what to do, please contact Mrs Scott-Johnson at the school, to arrange to attend one of our e-safety sessions for parents and students.